- October 11, 2022

 As we enter into the last quarter of the current year, the Rupee sank to a new all-time low due to a poor economic outlook, global growth concerns, and a widening twin deficit amid soaring oil prices.
 With a stronger US NFP, data would cement the US Fed’s to follow its aggressive to bring down inflation as so far, the tightening hasn’t done much good to the economy, eventually creating turbulence in the DM and EM currencies.
 If the RBI sets the rupee free in line with peers, the currency can move towards 84.00 levels in the medium term.
 On the flip side, 81.20 and 80.50 shall act as strong support for the USDINR.

 -Amit Pabari, managing director, CR Forex Advisors.
-Views expressed are the author’s own.
+The views expressed in this article is his personal views.